kukuu/AGILITY/README.md

 Self organising ARTs do not fund themselves or define their own mission.
 That remains a management responsibility, as it is an element of implementation of a  strategy.

-Much of this responsibility falls to the traditional role of the Dvelopment or Engineering Manager.
+Much of this responsibility falls to the traditional role of the Development or Engineering Manager.

 The Development or Engineering Manager exhibits the principles and practices of Lean-Agile servant leadership.
 Coaching Scrum teams to deliver effectively, at a sustainable pace, and as Advisor